-For 13 Groups (2020: 17 Groups), Employers paid Group administrative expenses incurred by the Groups with no recharge to the Groups.
+For 9 Groups (2021: 13 Groups), Employers paid Group administrative expenses incurred by the Groups with no recharge to the Groups.

-26. Subsidiary undertakings
+27. Subsidiary undertakings

-The Scheme Financial Statements do not consolidate the assets, liabilities and results of the companies listed below as they are immaterial.
-All the companies are 100% owned by the Scheme (2020: 100% owned).
+The Scheme Financial Statements do not consolidate the assets, liabilities and results of the companies listed below as they are each individually and in aggregate immaterial.
+All the companies are 100% owned by the Scheme (2021: 100% owned).